phil-opp/lazy-static-core/README.md

 On first deref, `EXPR` gets evaluated and stored internally, such that all further derefs can return a reference to the same object.

-Like regular `static mut`s, this macro only works for types that fulfill the `Share` trait.
+Like regular `static mut`s, this macro only works for types that fulfill the `Sync` trait.

 # Example